iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 |    8     | Yes  | Yes |     Yes     |

-: Depth stage profiles for each of the seven fish families evaluated in Chapter 3.
+: Proportional depth stage abundance profiles for each of the seven fish families evaluated in Chapter 3.
 Values represent the proportional (within a stage) abundance of each stage within each of three depth ranges (surface: 0-5 m; mixed layer: 5-50 m; deep layer: 51-100 m) and are used to parameterise models run to address Aim 2 of this study. {#tbl:scenarios-ovm}

 | Scenario      | Depth (m) | Preflexion | Flexion | Postflexion |
 |---------------|-----------|:-----------|:--------|:------------|